Isaac Fe'aunati

-Isaac "Zak" Fe'aunati (born 23 July 1973) is a former rugby union player for Bath Rugby in Premiership Rugby.
-Fe'aunati's played as a number eight.
+Isaac "Zak" Fe'aunati (born 23 July 1973) is a Samoan former rugby union player.
+He played as a number eight.

 Career

 Fe'aunati was born in Wellington, New Zealand.
 In September 1995 he joined Melrose, debuting for the club in their 31–3 home victory over Hawick on 13 September 1995.

 He retired from professional rugby in 2008 to take up a coaching position at Bishop Vesey's Grammar School on 2 June 2008.
 He also played Jonah Lomu in the 2009 film Invictus.

-In July 2014, Fe'aunati stepped down from his position as Director of Rugby at Bishop Vesey's Grammar School to return with his family to New Zealand.
+In July 2014, Fe'aunati stepped down from his position at Bishop Vesey's Grammar School to return with his family to New Zealand.

+Personal life

+He is the father of England international rugby player Maddie Feaunati.